cjdbarlow/Part-One/coronary_circulation.md

   * The **small cardiac vein** runs with the RCA
   * The **oblique vein** follows the posterior part of the LA
 * Most of the remainder is via **anterior cardiac veins** which drain directly into the RA
-* A small proportion of blood from the left side of the heart is drained via the **thebesian veins** directly into the cardiac chambers
+* A small proportion of blood from the heart is drained via the **thebesian veins** directly into four the cardiac chambers
+Most into the right atrium, and least into the left ventricle.
+The portion of blood draining into the left side of the circulation contributes to **physiological shunt**.

 ##Coronary Blood Flow{#flow}
 Coronary Blood Flow: